YourMobileGeek/100DaysOfCode2019/README.md

 Day 24
   > Spent another day not implementing anything.
 This time the learning was for Alexa.
 I did make a few test skills, but nothing good enough to mention.
 I'll surely make something tomorrow.

+Day 25
+  > Day was spent in searching for various ideas.
+Sadly, i'm nowhere close to having a good idea.
+On the bright side, few steps away from deploying my first Alexa skill.